Supporting Workflow Reproducibility by Linking Bioinformatics Tools across Papers and Executable Code: Methods

+\paragraph{Source Material Selection} Publications were initially obtained from the BioToFlow corpus, which contains 26 annotated papers describing Nextflow workflows~\citep{sebe_ida_2025}.
+More precisely, BioToFlow includes 15 papers, each with a link to a GitHub repository under an open license, and 11 papers with no exploitable code.
+This corpus was expanded by 24 papers and their associated code.
+To this end, we searched for workflows mentioning Nextflow in the title or abstract and associated with publicly available code, using the PubMed query \textit{nextflow[tiab] AND github[All Fields]} and the Python library Entrezpy \citep{Entrezpy}.
+Only articles published under a license permitting redistribution and reuse met our selection criteria.
+For the final corpus, CPL-Article, 50 papers were randomly selected, including 39 with associated code.

+For the papers, \textit{Materials-and-methods}-type sections were identified and automatically extracted from each selected paper using an algorithm that matches section headings against predefined patterns (e.g., \textit{Methods}, \textit{Workflow}, \textit{Implementation}).
+As for code, the Nextflow workflow code associated with each paper was retrieved from GitHub.
+We focused specifically on Nextflow \textit{processes}, as these are the units most likely to contain tool mentions.
+Process extraction was performed automatically using BioFlow-Insight~\citep{marchment_bioflow}.

-The CPL-Article and CPL-Code corpora were manually annotated according to detailed \textit{annotation guidelines} describing how to identify and categorize Bioinformatics tool mentions in articles and executable code.
-A total of seven annotators contributed to creating the two corpora.
-Throughout the annotation process, we measured inter-annotator agreement (IAA) \citep{artsteinCL2008} and held discussions to resolve ambiguities and refine the guidelines.
-All manual annotations were performed using BRAT (Brat Rapid Annotation Tool \citep{stenetorp2012brat}).
-Finally, both corpora consist of a set of texts accompanied by their annotations (corresponding to the names of Bioinformatics tools) in BRAT format.
+\paragraph{Annotation Procedure} The annotation procedure followed the state-of-the-art methodology described in~\cite{fort2016annotationBook} (Chapters 1--2) and previously implemented in~\cite{sebe_ida_2025} for the BioToFlow corpus.
+Both corpora were manually annotated according to detailed annotation guidelines specifying how to identify and categorize bioinformatics tool mentions in articles and executable code.
+A total of nine annotators contributed to the annotation process.
+Inter-annotator agreement (IAA)~\citep{artsteinCL2008} was measured throughout, and regular discussions were held to resolve ambiguities and refine the guidelines.
+All annotations were performed using BRAT (Brat Rapid Annotation Tool~\citep{stenetorp2012brat}).
+Both corpora are released in BRAT format.